rcmdnk/vim_ahk/README.md

 |VimIconCheckInterval|Interval to check vim_ahk status (ms) and change tray icon.
 If it is set to 0, the original AHK icon is set.|1000|
 |VimVerbose|Verbose level (see below for details).|0|

+If you want to change them directly in the script, add these variable before `Vim := new VimAhk()` in vim.ahk or write before including vim.ahk

+Or you can use GUI option setting described below.

 VimIconCheckInterval:

 If it is set non-zero, the tray icon is immediately changed when the mode is changed.
 This interval defines the interval when the Window is changed (e.g. vim_ahk enabled window to disabled window).